-After the opening up of Lakeland in the late 18th century, Crosthwaite was a central part of the landscape that intoxicated the Lake Poets, but in the 19th century, the legislative fervour of the Victorian state would bring about the demise of the old parish system, sweeping away the benign rule of the eighteen men.
-But a measure of redemption was at hand: Canon Rawnsley, campaigning vicar of Crosthwaite from 1883, pledged to defend the Lake District and its natural environment for future generations.
+Crosthwaite Parish also boasts a remarkable history.
+Its 90 square miles were governed, from medieval times, by 18 annually chosen 'customary tenants'.
+After the opening up of Lakeland in the late 18th century, Crosthwaite was at the centre of the landscape that intoxicated the Lake Poets, but in the 19th century, the Victorian state killed off the old parish system, sweeping away the benign rule of the 18 Men.
+A degree of redemption was at hand, however: Canon Rawnsley, vicar of Crosthwaite from 1883, pledged to defend the Lake District for future generations.
 Thus did Crosthwaite become the crucible of the National Trust and blazed a trail for a wider movement to preserve the English landscape.